 At Colorado Christian University during the 2001 through 2005 seasons, he breathed life into a dormant program.
 After three seasons winning just 20 games, the Cougars won 19 games in each of his final two seasons.
 The 38 wins are the most in a two-year span in Colorado Christian men's basketball history.

 Between his two head coaching stints, Hays was an assistant coach twice for Coach Dunlap and the Metro State men's program.
 In each of his four seasons as an assistant (1998-2000, 2006), the Roadrunners competed in the NCAA Tournament and were the 2000 NCAA Division II national champion.

-Hays went to San José State after coaching boys basketball at Mullen High in Denver, Colo., for the 2011 season.
+Hays went to San Jose State after coaching boys basketball at Mullen High in Denver, Colo., for the 2011 season.

 The 1993 California Lutheran University graduate majored in Computer Information Systems and minored in Physical Education.
-His first experience with Coach Dunlap was when he played for him as a junior and senior year as a forward for the Kingsmen.
+His first experience with Coach Dunlap was when he played for him as a junior and senior year for the Kingsmen.
 Hays has a Masters of Sports Science degree in Sport Coaching from the United States Sports Academy.

 A native of Chula Vista, Calif., Hays and his wife, Lori, have two children, Harrison and Adison.